Skip to Content

 How do I lodge a DAP application?

-All DAP applications need to be lodged in person at our Civic Centre.
+All DAP applications need to be lodged in person at our Civic Centre or pre-arranged to the lodged electronically with senior staff members.
+DAP applications lodged via email or electronically without prior arrangement will not be accepted.
 Each DAP application needs to include the following information as a minimum, in an electronic format (e.g. USB, Dropbox link):

 Can I make minor changes to my DAP approval?

-Yes – If you would like to make minor amendments to your approved DAP application there are two paths available.
-You may choose to have the decision made by the DAP or under delegation by us.
+There are two paths available to amend a DAP application.
+You may choose to have the decision made by the DAP (Regulation 17) or by the City (Regulation 17A).
 If you choose to have the decision made by the DAP you will need to submit the following:

 The following completed forms